- Gartner’s advice on mainframes has been horrible for decades.

 The Future Role of the Mainframe

-As it makes little sense to outsource the mainframe and the fact that cloud computing does not appear primed to be able to compete with the mainframe for core mainframe workloads, as servers decline within customers, there is a high probability that the mainframe becomes more prominent within customers.
+As it makes little sense to outsource the mainframe and the fact that cloud computing does not appear primed to compete with the mainframe for core mainframe workloads, as servers decline within customers, there is a high probability that the mainframe becomes more prominent within customers.
 As IT departments shrink in server management as their overhead for maintaining servers declines, one can foresee a more rapid move to eliminate all non-essential on-premises servers.

 Newly Flexible Mainframes